lamhq/tech-notes/devops/aws/2-compute/1-ec2/6-ami.md

 ## Overview

 An AMI provides the information required to launch an instance.
+It's just a blueprint for an EC2 instance.

 You must specify an AMI when you launch an instance.